ChhoengRamekh/database/README.md

-//get student id and get the gpa of that student
+**get student id and get the gpa of that student

 DELIMITER //